micmejia/bible-dump/NKJV/Mark/Mark 12.md

 So the scribe said to Him, "Well _said,_ Teacher.
 You have spoken the truth, for there is one God, and there is no other but He.

 ###### 33
-And to love Him with all the heart, with all the understanding, [^m]with all the soul, and with all the strength, and to love one's neighbor as oneself, is more than all the whole burnt offerings and sacrifices."
+And to love Him with all the heart, with all the understanding, with all the soul, and with all the strength, and to love one's neighbor as oneself, is more than all the whole burnt offerings and sacrifices."

 ###### 34
 Now when Jesus saw that he answered wisely, He said to him, "You are not far from the kingdom of God."
 But after that no one dared question Him. ## Jesus: How Can David Call His Descendant Lord?